⚠ Summer peak approaching — airport groups warn of 4+ hour waits at CDG July–August. Plan accordingly.

 at customs right now?

-The EU's Entry/Exit System went fully live on April 10, 2026, and Paris airports are feeling it.
-This page tracks crowd-sourced wait times at CDG, Orly, and Beauvais, updated as reports come in.
+The EU's Entry/Exit System has been fully mandatory since April 10, 2026 — and Paris airports are feeling it.
+This page tracks crowd-sourced wait times at CDG and Orly, updated as reports come in.
 If you're flying soon, check back before you go.
-Updates on Mondays and Thursday during off-peak travel periods.
-Updates on Sundays, Tuesdays, and Fridays during peak travel peiors.
+Updated Mondays and Thursdays during off-peak travel periods; Sundays, Tuesdays, and Fridays during peak season.

 CDG